The four-legged victims of Venezuela's economic crisis

 They are the abandoned pets of crisis-hit Venezuela.

-Pet owners in the country, which is facing a deep economic recession that continues to spiral out of control, cannot afford to care for their beloved animals.
+Pet owners in the country, which is facing a deep economic recession that continues to spiral out of control, cannot afford to care for their animals.

 More and more, Venezuelans are struggling to even feed their own families, and with even the cheapest bag of dog food costing as much as a third of the country's minimum wage, thanks to rampant inflation, money for pet food is simply a luxury fewer and fewer can afford.

-Activists say the number of abandoned animals has increased by 50% in the past year, and many are left to fend for themselves and many end up on the streets, starving and emaciated.
+Activists say the number of abandoned animals has increased by 50% in the past year, and many are left to fend for themselves on the streets.

 According to the rescue organization "Street puppies," many of those dogs rescued arrive at the shelter starving and emaciated.
 Animal activists tell CNN's Osmary Hernandez that they too are suffering the pain of the economic crisis.